ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 it's an easy bug fix.
 The second one also seems okay: nice, self-contained additions.
-The last commit is also mostly good but there are some weird diff hunks in it.
+The last commit is mostly good but there are some weird diff hunks in it.
-It seems that some these changes should be a part of the second commit.
+It seems that some these changes should be a part of the second commit instead.
+Let's look at these strange spots more closely.

 Here we see changes in `struct xf_rail_icon` which is introduced in the previous commit.